 Polarized lenses are the most effective way to cut glare and get a clean, crisp view of the road.
-Polarization is not a lens coating.
-It is a series of crystals sandwiched inside the lens that blocks scattered light from reaching your eye.
-Sources of glare could be windshields, wet roads, buildings, or directly from the sun.
-Reasons not to get polarized lenses include: older LED instrumentation is harder to see through a polarized lens; vision could be distorted if polarized lenses are worn under some full-faced helmets; and polarized lenses are more expensive than traditional lenses.
+Polarization is not a lens coating; it is a series of crystals sandwiched inside the lens that blocks scattered light from reaching your eye.
+Sources of reflection and glare could be windshields, wet roads, buildings, or direct sun light.
+Reasons not to get polarized lenses include: older LED instrumentation is harder to see through a polarized lens; vision could be distorted if polarized lenses are worn under some full-faced helmets; and polarized lenses are more expensive that traditional lenses.
 If you do not have older LED instrumentation or a full-faced helmet, we highly recommend polarized lenses for motorcycling.

 What Most People Do: